freenas/freenas-docs/userguide/sharing.rst

    The command completed successfully.

-The next time a share is accessed with Explorer, you will be prompted to authenticate.
+The next time a share is accessed with Explorer, a prompt to authenticate will occur.

 .. index:: Shadow Copies